dbkinghorn/Notes/notes/multi-gpu-rtx30/power-limit-systemd/power-limit-systemd.md

 I used Ubuntu 20.04 server as the OS for the performance testing and for the startup service testing in this post.
 However, any modern Linux distribution using systemd should be OK.

-## nvidia-smi commands and a script to set a power limit on RTX30 GPU's
+## nvidia-smi commands and a script to set a power limit on RTX30 GPUs

 Here are the needed/useful nvidia-smi commands, **Persistence Mode**